no-materials/kpcn/INSTALL.md

      - transforms3d==0.3.1
      - seaborn

+* Build the distance cuda kernels in `pc_distance`.
+Open a terminal in this folder, and run:

+          make

 * Compile the customized Tensorflow operators located in `tf_custom_ops`.
 Open a terminal in this folder, and run:

           sh compile_op.sh